 Do Hydrangeas Grow in Florida?

-Yes, hydrangeas can grow in Florida, but success will always depend on how you select the variety of blooms.
+For gardeners wondering “Can hydrangeas grow in Florida?”, the answer is yes—with the right approach, these beautiful blooms can thrive throughout the state’s USDA Zones 8–11.
 Paired with appropriate care, heat-tolerant ones will be a great choice in Florida’s climate as it usually posits challenges in high heat, intense humidity, and sandy soils.
 It's a good thing there’s no problem thoughtful planning can’t fix.
-Proper care and maintenance is the key.
+Proper care and maintenance for hydrangea are the key.

 What Are The Climate Preferences for Hydrangeas in Florida?